This post is for those traveling solo to New York City with recommendations for what to do on your solo trip to the Big Apple.

 Chelsea Market has lots of different kinds of foods to enjoy there or to take out.
 Since it is next to the High Line, grab some food to bring with you and eat

 Essex Market on the Lower East Side has lots of space to sit and is light and spacious inside.

-If you are thinking of going to Essex Market, why not join us for our pay-what-you-like food tour of the Lower East Side instead!
+If you are thinking of going to Essex Market, why not join us for our pay-what-you-wish food tour of the Lower East Side instead!

 Citizens at Manhattan West is a 40,000-square-foot space with nine separate food hall kiosks.

 It’s located in Chelsea in Hudson Yards within walking distance to the High Line as well as the observation deck Edge.

 DeKalb Market Hall is a very lively dining hall located in downtown Brooklyn within walking distance of Brooklyn Heights.

 Gansevoort Market is inside the Oculus in the World Trade Center.